ntop/PF_RING/doc/README.vanilla.md

 ## Packet Clustering
 PF_RING can also increase the performance of packet capture applications by implementing two mechanisms named balancing and clustering.
-These mechanisms allow applications, willing to partition the set of packets to handle, to handle a portion of the whole packet stream while sending all the remaining packets to the other members of the cluster.
+These mechanisms allow applications, willing to partition the set of packets to process, to handle a portion of the whole packet stream while sending all the remaining packets to the other members of the cluster.
 This means that different applications opening PF_RING sockets can bind them to a specific cluster Id (via pfring_set_cluster) for joining the forces and each analyze a portion of the packets.